 .

-2. Concentrated Solar Power (CSP).
+Photovoltaic technology can also be installed on a smaller scale.
+Solar panels and cells can be fixed to the roofs or exterior walls of buildings, supplying electricity for the structure. - Concentrated Solar Power (CSP).
 CSP technology uses lenses and mirrors to concentrate sunlight from a large area into a much smaller area.
 This intense area of radiation heats a fluid, which in turn generates electricity or fuels another process.

 .

 Solar power towers use heliostats, flat mirrors that turn to follow the sun’s arc through the sky.
-The mirrors are arranged around a central ‘collector tower’, and reflect sunlight into a concentrated ray of light that shines on a focal point on the tower.
+The mirrors are arranged around a central ‘collector tower’, and reflect sunlight into a concentrated ray of light that shines on a focal point on the tower..

 Construction of South Africa’s largest renewable energy project to date – the Redstone concentrated solar power (CSP) plant – commenced in August 2021.
 The R[latex]\scriptsize \displaystyle 11.6[/latex] billion solar farm is being built near Postmasburg in the Northern Cape, close to the Jasper and Lesedi photovoltaic (PV) plants and will have a generating output capacity of [latex]\scriptsize \displaystyle 100[/latex] MW.
 While this is less than the current largest solar power plant in South Africa – the De Aar project in the Northern Cape – it comes equipped with a 12-hour thermal storage system.
 This makes it capable of consistently delivering electricity to almost 200 000 households, double the number powered by the De Aar plant.
 The solar plant is expected to reduce an estimated [latex]\scriptsize \displaystyle 440[/latex] metric tons of [latex]\scriptsize \displaystyle \text{C}{{\text{O}}_{\text{2}}}[/latex] emissions per year.